 Beach At Night

 A little bonus here.
 Clovelly area is the darkest part of the coast in Eastern Suburbs.
 So if you feel like shooting night stars and don’t feel like traveling, try Shark Point.
-To capture it properly at night you will need a good tripod, lens, and some knowledge.
+To capture it adequately at night you will need a good tripod, lens, and some knowledge.

 The Galaxy Center is visible February to October, but the best time to shoot Milky Way starts in April and goes up until September-October.
 Night stars are waiting, give it a go.